 Note for those not so into fish: All of these sushi restaurants serve at least some other dishes too.
 Examples include miso soup, noodles and steamed savory custards (chawanmushi).

 Ticked all of these Shibuya sushi joints off the list?
-Tell us in the comments.
+Tell us about it on the commmunity forum.
 Looking for other places to feed your sushi addiction?
 Take a look at our article on the 7 Best Budget Sushi Restaurants in Tokyo.